Eqalugaarsuit

 Eqalugaarsuit (old spelling: Eqalugârssuit) is a settlement in the Kujalleq municipality in southern Greenland, located southeast of Qaqortoq and northwest of Alluitsup Paa.
-Its population was 49 in 2020.
+It had a population of 49 in 2020.

-Until January, 2009, the settlement—along Qassimiut and Saarloq, as well as 13 sheep farms—belonged to the Qaqortoq municipality.
-On January 1, 2009, the settlement became part of the Kujalleq municipality, when the Narsaq, Qaqortoq, and Nanortalik municipalities ceased to exist.
+Until January 2009, the settlement — along Qassimiut and Saarloq, as well as 13 sheep farms — belonged to the Qaqortoq municipality.
+On 1 January 2009 the settlement became part of the Kujalleq municipality, and the Narsaq, Qaqortoq, and Nanortalik municipalities ceased to exist.
 The settlements are presently governed by a joint settlement council.

 Economy

-The main occupations are hunting and fishing.
+The main occupations in Eqalugaarsuit are hunting and fishing.
 There are currently plans of introducing muskox to the surrounding area, as a source of food and traditional hide, called qiviut, and as a tourist attraction.

 Infrastructure

 The settlement has two general stores, operated by KNI.
 There is also a church, a service house, and a home for the elderly.
-The settlement has its own school--Daanialiup atuarfia—presently with approximately 30 pupils.
+The settlement has its own school--Daanialiup atuarfia— with approximately 30 pupils.
 The school consists of three classrooms, a kitchen, and an office.
 The settlement has its own soccer field.

-There are no cars in the settlement, the only motorized transportation is by tractors or 4-wheel-drive buggies.
+There are no cars in the settlement.
+The only form of motorized transportation is by tractors or 4-wheel-drive buggies.
 The settlement has a heliport.
 The harbour has a wharf, a port, and a separate fishing dock.